 Prompts are a great way to just start creating something.
 Even if it’s just a tiny bit of art that takes you ten minutes.

 I hope you’ll try some of these prompts.
 If you do, please let me know in the comments.
 I would love to see your art and hear about how the prompts have helped you!

-Fill in the form below, and you’ll get the printable with these prompts so you can save them in your art journal for inspiration.
+Fill out the form below, and you’ll get the free Art Journal Kit for Beginners.
 Also, you’ll get an instant and full access to my free resource library packed with free printables!